gfredericks/instant-coffee/README.md

 It will create a `tmp` directory into which it downloads the JCoffeeScript jar, and in which it keeps cached versions of the compiled coffeescript.

+## License

+Copyright (C) 2011 FIXME

+Distributed under the Eclipse Public License, the same as Clojure.